bmbouter/Opus/README.txt

   down below the user line.
 (This seems like a mod_wsgi problem more than an Opus problem)

-* As shown above, the `Include conf.d/opus/*.conf` line ought to go below the virtualhost declaration for Opus, so that it is the default virtual host served by apache.
+* As shown in the example in the last section, the `Include conf.d/opus/*.conf` line ought to go below the virtualhost declaration for Opus, so that it is the default virtual host served by apache.

 * If you get errors of this nature::